 I am not a career politician.
 But politics has always been personal in my family.
 As a child, I walked door-to-door with my parents as they canvassed for local leaders.
 As an adult, I continued that work — traveling across multiple states to campaign for Barack Obama, Hillary Clinton, Joe Biden, and Kamala Harris.

 Running for office was never my plan.
-I’m running because I got tired of watching hardworking families do everything right and still fall behind.
-I’m running because the American Dream that lifted my family is slipping out of reach for too many New Jersey families — even those who work hard and play by the rules.
+I ran because I got tired of watching hardworking families do everything right and still fall behind.
+I’m ran because the American Dream that lifted my family is slipping out of reach for too many New Jersey families — even those who work hard and play by the rules.

 New Jersey families deserve a community where opportunity is real, financial security is possible, and the dream of owning a home isn’t reserved for the lucky few.
 Families need lower costs on essentials like food, housing, and healthcare.
 They deserve strong schools, safe neighborhoods, thriving local businesses, and a brighter future for their children.